arthurdick/perennial-task/README.md

 sudo ./uninstall.sh
 ```

-The script will remove all application files and will prompt you if you also wish to remove your personal task data.

 ### Method 2: Composer Installation

 1.  **Install the Package:** Run the following command to install the package globally:
     ```
     composer global require arthurdick/perennial-task
     ```
 2.  **Update Your PATH:** You must ensure Composer's global bin directory is in your system's `PATH`.
 Add the following line to your `~/.bashrc`:
     ```
     export PATH="$PATH:$(composer global config bin-dir --absolute -q)"
     ```
 3.  **Apply the Changes:** Restart your terminal or run `source ~/.bashrc` to apply the changes.

 4.  **Set Up Bash Completions (Optional):** The Composer installation does not run the setup script, so bash completions must be linked manually.
 First, find your system's completion directory (e.g., `/etc/bash_completion.d/` or `/usr/share/bash-completion/completions/`).
 Then, create a symbolic link to the `prn-completions.bash` file from the package.